 The 2014 Act requires us to give an elector, or any representative of the elector, the opportunity to question us about the accounting records of the Authority and consider any objection made to the accounts.
-We also have a broad range of reporting responsibilities and powers that are unique to the audit of local authorities in the United Kingdom to Materiality and misstatements
+We also have a broad range of reporting responsibilities and powers that are unique to the audit of local authorities in the United Kingdom.